Peakbagging Page for Heather Hasch

 - Multiple Ascents List: A listing of all peaks climbed more than once.

 - Progressive Peak List: Time-ordered progressive lists for eight different metrics.

 - Peak Pairs, First Ascents, and Unique Peaks: Peaks and peak pairs that no other registered site users have climbed, plus first ascents.

 - Master Peak Map: Interactive worldwide map showing all peaks climbed, color-coded by elevation or prominence.

 Reports showing a climber's buddies and other climbers.
 Click for More Info

-Lists personally created by John Hasch.
-Click for More Info
+Lists personally created by Heather Hasch.
+(Search for Lists from other climbers).

 Time-Period Summary Reports